mube1234/alx-pre_course/README.md

-I am student of software engineering at ALX
+I am student of software engineering at ALX (updated)